Thanos983/ctor/README.md

 # ctor
-a light-weight torrent client in Python
+a lightweighted torrent client written in Python